Table of Contents:

 Using application settings, your settings override those defined by an Administrator at the application default level.

 Using the member selector

 Administrators can now set application properties to enable logging when Oracle Hyperion Calculation Manager business rules are launched.
 These application properties can be set to enable logging:

 BUSINESS_RULE_LAUNCH_LOG_ENABLED: Enables logging when Oracle Hyperion Calculation Manager business rules are run and checks whether the next two properties are set to true.
-The default setting for this property is true.
+The default setting for this property is false.